wasm-forge/ic-test/README.md

 # ic-test

 **ic-test** is a command-line tool that helps you organize the test workflow for cross-chain projects on the Internet Computer (IC).
-It uses existing frameworks (`pocket-ic` and `foundry`) to read your `dfx.json` and `foundry.toml` files, then creates a test setup that works in both environments.
+It reads your `dfx.json` and `foundry.toml` files to automatically create testing base and uses existing frameworks (`pocket-ic` and `foundry`) to execute tests.

 ## Overview